Cassie Kinoshi, Alex Tay, Colin MatthewsLara PoeJames Hoyle, François-Xavier Roth

 +UBS Soundscapes: Pioneers Commission

-Each year two composers from the years' intake are commissioned to write an additional 10-minute or 5-minute commission, to be played by the LSO at a main-stage LSO concert at the Barbican.
-We are proud of the pantheon of woks produced as a result of this scheme since 2007:
+Two of each year's composer cohort are commissioned to write an additional 5- or 10-minute piece, to be played by the LSO on the Barbican mainstage in the following season.
+Additional commissions from LSO Discovery are sometimes offered for other programme strands such as the Community Choir.
+We are proud of the pantheon of works produced as a result of this scheme since 2007:

 Elizabeth Ogonek Sleep & Unremembrance (world premiere 13 March 2016)